Lighting and Landscaping Assessment District (LLAD)

 The LLAD was formed in January 2001 to operate and maintain street lighting and landscaping of public areas in the LaVigne subdivision, which was designated as Zone 1 of the LLAD.
 In FY 2004-05, the Vintage Ranch subdivision was annexed into the LLAD as Zone 2, and in FY 2005-06, the Napa Junction mixed-use development was annexed as Zone 3.

+On June 27, 2017 the City Council approved the Engineer’s Report for the Lighting and Landscaping Assessment District (LLAD) and authorized the levy and collection of assessments for FY 2017-18.
 The operation and maintenance costs for the LLAD are paid through assessments on the parcels within the LLAD.
-The assessments for FY 2016-17 are as follows:
+The assessments for FY 2017-18 are as follows: